The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Mackey functors and sheaves

 \end{proposition} \begin{proof} The sum is finite as we range over open subgroups of $G$ that contain $N$.

-The method is to reduce the calculation to the case of finite groups, and use the formula for idempotents of the rational Burnside ring of the finite group finite $G/N$ from Gluck \cite[Section~2]{gluck81}.
-The reduction comes from the commuting diagrams, where $p_N \co \sub G \to \sub (G/N)$ sends $H$ to $HN/N$.
+The method is to reduce the calculation to the case of finite groups, and use the formula for idempotents of the rational Burnside ring of the finite group $G/N$ from Gluck \cite[Section~2]{gluck81}.
+The reduction comes from the following commuting diagrams, where $p_N \co \sub G \to \sub (G/N)$ sends $H$ to $HN/N$.
+The second diagram uses the homeomorphism of $G$-spaces: